-Verticon Group Limited is a company limited by shares, incorporated and domiciled in Australia.
+Verticon Group Limited is a Company limited by shares, incorporated and domiciled in Australia.
 Its registered office and principal place of business is:

+Level 4

-Level 4 564 St Kilda Road Melbourne Victoria 3004
+564 St Kilda Road

+Malbourne Victoria 2004

-A description of the nature of the company's operations and its principal activities is included in the directors' report on pages 3 - 14, which are not part of this financial report.
+A description of the nature of the Company's operations and its principa activities is included in the Directors' Report on pages 12 to 20, which are not part of this financial report

-Through the use of the internet, we have ensured that our corporate reporting is timely, complete, and available globally at minimum cost to the company.
+Through the use of the internet, we have ensured that our corporate reporting is timely, complete, and available globally at minimum cost to the Company.
 All press releases, financial reports and other information are available on our website: www.verticon.com.au

-For queries in relation to our reporting please call (03) 9522 5700 or e-mail verticon@verticon.com.au.
+For queries in relation to our reporting please call (03) 9521 7755 or e-mail